bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 30°
-- Windy and Overcast
+- Breezy and Overcast
-- 76% humidity
+- 72% humidity
-- 21 mph wind
+- 22 mph wind
-- 92% cloud cover
+- 100% cloud cover
 - 39 AQI 🟩
 - 0.01 inches of rain in the past 24 hours